Mr-Nobody99/react-dbt-docs/README.md

 ## Why though?
 One of the awesome features of [DBT](https://docs.getdbt.com/) is the [documentation site](https://www.getdbt.com/example-documentation/#!/overview) it is able to generate for your project.
 And for a majority of use cases the existing docs site is likely more than adequate.

-However the I ran into a situation where I wanted to be able to share a single docs site across many seperate dbt projects.
+However I ran into a situation where I wanted to be able to share a single docs site across many seperate dbt projects.
 This presented some challenges, which prompted attempts at work-arounds and finagling to get the desired results which ultimatly did not pan out.
 Leading me to taking a closer look into the code-base behind the existing [dbt-docs](https://github.com/dbt-labs/dbt-docs) and seeing if there was some adjustments that could be made to suite my needs.